dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

         secretRef: {}
 ```

+Note: There are no defaults when using `--set operator.dash0Backend.secretRef.name` and
+`--set operator.dash0Backend.secretRef.key` with `helm install`, so for that approach the values must always be
+provided explicitly.

 Note that by default, Kubernetes secrets are stored _unencrypted_, and anyone with API access to the Kubernetes cluster
 will be able to read the value.
-Additional steps are required to make sure secret values are encrypted.
+Additional steps are required to make sure secret values are encrypted, if that is desired.
 See https://kubernetes.io/docs/concepts/configur**ation/secret/ for more information on Kubernetes secrets.

 ### Dash0 Dataset Configuration